 It is this kind of heart connection, beyond right and wrong, even beyond words, where we are connected in such a way that it hardly makes sense to talk about us as separate beings, that I want in my life!

-The poem is quoted from Rumi: Selected Poems, translated by Coleman Barks, with John Moynce, A. J. Arberry, Reynold Nicholson (Penguin, 2004).
+The lines above are quoted from the poem “A Great Wagon”, Rumi: Selected Poems, translated by Coleman Barks, with John Moynce, A. J. Arberry, Reynold Nicholson (Penguin, 2004).

 In the next article, This Being Human, We’ll be looking at another poem by Rumi, The Guest House.